ds-20195/readings/README.md

 ## Week 1

-required: James Scott, *Seeing Like a Sate*, Introduction **and** Melissa Nobles, *Shades of Citizenship*, Chapter 1 - "Race, Censuses, and Citizenship"
+required: James Scott, *Seeing Like a State*, Introduction **and** Melissa Nobles, *Shades of Citizenship*, Chapter 1 - "Race, Censuses, and Citizenship"

 ## Week 2